UtrechtUniversity/src-python-example/README.md

 cd data
 ls
 ```
-Check the exact name of your storage volume in the output in the terminl
+Check the exact name of your storage volume in the output in the terminal

 ```
 cd <the name of your storage volume>